 Stuffing a turkey

-If you’re unsure of what to stuff a turkey with, I have the perfect solution for you.
+If you’re unsure of what to stuff your bird with, I have the perfect solution for you.
 Aromatic herbs, fruits and vegetables are one of the best options to place in the cavity when roasting.
 They infuse the meat with so much flavor and make the best drippings for gravy.

-My favorite aromatics are:
+My favorite fresh aromatics are:

 - Sage